 FBI offers $40,000 reward for American who went missing while walking her dog in Mexico

-The FBI has offered a $40,000 reward for an American woman who went missing in Mexico more than three months ago.
+The FBI has offered a $40,000 reward for information leading to the location of an American woman who went missing in Mexico more than three months ago.

 Authorities hope to generate additional tips and information on the disappearance of Monica de Leon Barba, 29, who was last seen on Nov.
 29 walking her dog home from work in Tepatitlán, Jalisco, Mexico.
 De Leon is from San Mateo, California, CBS Bay Area reports.